Eid Dahiyat: Life and education

 Dahiyat was born in Shoubak, Ma'an Governorate, in 1945, where he first received his elementary education.
 This was followed with a secondary education in the Ma'an Secondary School.
 Dahiyat then attended the University of Jordan, where he earned a BA in English literature, graduating in the class of 1967.

 Dahiyat worked as a teaching assistant in the Department of English Literature at the University of Jordan from 1968 to 1970.

 This was followed by a Fulbright scholarship to the University of North Carolina at Chapel Hill, earning his MA and PhD by 1973.

 Academic career

-Dahiyat served in numerous academic positions in Jordan.
-He taught as a professor at the University of Jordan's English department, before being promoted to dean and later to vice president of the University of Jordan's academic affairs.
-This was followed by the positions of founding president of Al-Ahliyya Amman University and an eight-year role as the president of Mutah University from 1997 to 2005.
+Dahiya served as a professor of English at the University of Jordan.
+He was promoted to dean and later vice president of the University of Jordan's academic affairs.
+He was founding president of Al-Ahliyya Amman University and president of Mutah University from 1997 to 2005.
 Dahiyat also served as the chairman of the board of trustees at Amman Arab University, Applied Science Private University and Mutah University.